 Don't be fooled into thinking that spending more money on a specialty pad

-will solve your pet or moisture problems, it
+will solve your pet accident or moisture problems, it

 just doesn't work that way.
 You need to address your problems first and then I

 recommend you select a good quality pad that is designed to properly support